Hayford Block: Description and history

 The commercial heart of Belfast is a five-way intersection including Main Street, Church Street, and Beaver Street.
 The Hayford Block is located on the east side of this intersection bounded on the north by Beaver Street and the south by Church Street.
 The block has two distinct sections: the one facing the intersection, which is three stories in height, and one further along Church Street, which is four stories.
 The three-story section has a "flatiron" triangular form, with an exposed basement level along Beaver Street.
 The first floor and basement are finished in granite, with retail storefronts.
 The second and third floors are identical, with sash windows set between stone sills and lintels, with projecting brick piers at the corners and ends of the section.
 A broad bracketed cornice tops the structure.
 The four-story section continues the same styling, the only notable difference being a second-floor loading bay facing Church Street, set under a projecting cornice.
 This section also houses the former opera house, a 1300-seat performance space with relatively restrained decoration.

-The Hayford Block was built by Belfast Mayor Axel Hayford after a devastating fire swept through downtown Belfast in 1865, and was the first major construction to take place.
+The Hayford Block was built by Belfast Mayor Axel Hayford, the first major construction to take place after a devastating fire swept through downtown Belfast in 1865, at a cost of $35,000.
 The three-story section was completed in 1866, and the four-story section was added in 1869.
 The opera house was one of the city's leading performance venues, playing host to traveling theater companies, vaudeville shows, and local entertainment.

 The building was listed on the National Register of Historic Places on August 29, 1977.